SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rainbow thought on this for a moment.

-*While I think that would be helpful I don't know if that would be awkward or not.*
+*While I think that would be helpful, I don't know if that would be awkward or not.*

-*I don't think I'd fit the part, they'd probably want a fancy chariot and I'm no fancy pony.*
+*I don't think I'd fit the part, they'd probably want a fancy chariot, and I'm no fancy pony.*

 *Hmm*